xlladdins/xll/README.md

 Use the full power of Excel to explore and perfect your code.
 Anyone can use your handiwork by opening the self-contained `.xll` file you produce.
 The xll library can also generate documentation integrated into Excel's help system.
-Hopefully you will get to the quality problem of others using your product and you can tell them to go to the Function Wizard and click on [Help with this function](https://github.com/xlladdins/xll/blob/346790160ea9d7dbea8559d5fb9b48fe09967886/xll/args.h#L277) so you can get back to writing more cool stuff.
+People using your code can use the Function Wizard and click on [Help with this function](https://github.com/xlladdins/xll/blob/346790160ea9d7dbea8559d5fb9b48fe09967886/xll/args.h#L277). to see how you want to document the code you wrote.

 The major usability enhancement for developers in the latest version is that all strings are now UTF-8.
 They are a L"ot" nicer to use than wide character strings.